tambo-ai

 What is MCP?

-MCP is a protocol that defines how AI models can discover, connect to, and interact with external tools and services.
+MCP is a protocol that defines how AI models can discover, connect to, and interact with external tools, resources, and prompts.
 It enables models to:

 • Discover available tools through a common interface